EXJUSTICE/GRAB_SEA_CVChallenge/README.md

 Our approach relied on extensive pre-processing data augmentation processes to improve the quality and quantity of training data available, together with a light MobileNetV2 architecture for possible mobile app-based rollout.

 ### Background cropping data augmentation
+---

 Figure 1 below displays a typical image of the Stanford Cars-196 dataset pre- and post- backgrund cropping.

 [Figure 1]

 Each image featured excessive amounts of background noise.
 While boundary boxes were provided by the dataset, it was decided that a YOLO-based cropping detector would be more scalable under real-world data collection circumstances.
-Such a detector was implemented in Notebook 1, and the outputs collected and stored on Google Drive as "Compressed Zip"
+Such a detector was implemented in Notebook 1, and the outputs collected and stored on Google Drive as inputs for Notebook 2.

 ### Segmentation cropping data augmentation
+---

 While different classes of vehicles, i.e. sedans and SUV's, are visually distinct, vehicles within the same class are harder to distinguish.
 This was believed to have led to a poor initial validation accuracy of less than 50%.
 It was identfied that the primary feature differences between vehicle model and maker of the same type were in the front and rear, respectively.